-Taste8.5 Quality8.8 Appearance8.3 Quantity4.2 Service5.7 7.1Overall ScoreWe were a little excited to receive an email from British Airways asking us to upgrade our upcoming flight, from Dusseldorf to London, Club Europe at a reasonable cost of £59.00.
-The email offer boasted of a gourmet inflight dining experience, free flowing champagne, lounge access, priority boarding plus so much more.We couldn’t say no, right?
-Was it worth the upgrade fee?CLUB EUROPEIt doesn’t really feel like Business Class there’s no pre-departure drinks and you get a sense that the service has been stripped back to the bare minimum.THE BRITISH AIRWAYS CLUB EUROPE MEALWe were looking forward to something more substantial so when this meal tray was presented to us we were taken aback slightly.
-Our meal was the traditional BA Afternoon Tea whilst a nice touch and certainly very British we felt as though it lacked in quantity greatly.
-Our meal tray included: a Three Finger Sandwich served with Rodda’s Clotted Cream, Wilkin and Sons Strawberry Jam and a Pistachio Madeira Cake.
-WHAT WAS GOODThe meal tray itself looked great whilst the Pistachio Madeira Cake tasted great and was probably our favourite item from the meal tray.NOT SO GOODThe scones were served lukewarm/cold from a basket that the cabin crew passed around by hand.
-Passengers just helped themselves to the scones with their own hands which is not something you normally see in a Premium Cabin.
-The Rodda’s Clotted Cream didn’t look appealing when we opened it so we left it aside.THE VERDICTWould we pay to upgrade to British Airways Club Europe in the future?
-Not sure, perhaps not?
-Sure we loved the little extras like the lounge access but onboard we found the service and meal offering disappointing.The afternoon tea service on BA is a nice touch but on our flight it was rushed and executed very poorly by the cabin crew.
+Taste8.5 Quality8.8 Appearance8.3 Quantity4.2 Service5.7 7.1Overall ScoreI decided to upgrade my flight with British Airways after receiving an email offer from them for a Dusseldorf to London flight.
+The Club Europe offer was a reasonable fee of £59.00 for a gourmet inflight dining experience, free-flowing champagne, lounge access, priority boarding plus so much more.We couldn’t say no, right?
+Was it worth the upgrade fee?CLUB EUROPEIt doesn’t really feel like Business Class there’s no pre-departure drinks and you get a sense that the service has been stripped back to the bare minimum.THE BRITISH AIRWAYS CLUB EUROPE MEALThe meal was the traditional BA Afternoon Tea whilst a nice touch and certainly very British I felt as though it lacked in quantity greatly.
+The meal tray included: a Three Finger Sandwich served with Rodda’s Clotted Cream, Wilkin and Sons Strawberry Jam and a Pistachio Madeira Cake.
+WHAT WAS GOODThe meal tray itself looked great whilst the Pistachio Madeira Cake tasted great and was probably my favourite item from the meal tray.NOT SO GOODThe scones were served lukewarm/cold from a basket that the cabin crew passed around by hand.
+Passengers just helped themselves to the scones with their own hands, rather than the crew serving them individually to each person.
+The Rodda’s Clotted Cream didn’t look appealing when I opened it.THE VERDICTWould I pay to upgrade to British Airways Club Europe in the future?
+I’m not sure, perhaps not?
+Sure I loved the little extras like the lounge access but onboard I found the service and meal offering disappointing.The afternoon tea service on BA is a nice touch but on my flight, it was rushed and poorly executed by the cabin crew.